Incrisz/uniti-deployer/README.md

 - `LAMBDA_PAYLOAD` – JSON payload sent with each invocation.
 Defaults to `{}`.
 - `LAMBDA_LOG_TYPE` – value for `--log-type`.
 Defaults to `Tail` so the last 4 KB of logs appear in the UI.
 - `AWS_CLI_PATH` – optional path to the AWS CLI binary.
 Defaults to `aws`.
+- `DATABASE_URL` – PostgreSQL connection string used to persist scheduler configuration and job state.
+When omitted the app falls back to in-memory state (changes are lost on restart).

 ## Run